Spectrum75/nmg/README.md

 ### Switch Back To Ghost Mode:

 Restores the original hostname and then enables ghost mode.
 Since ghost mode doesn't send any hostname, the restored hostname is kept safe.

 ### About This Script:

 Pretty self explanatory :)

+## Installation:

+Always check scripts from the internet before executing them.
+NMG is written fully in bash, and is simple to understand for almost all Linux users.

+Run the following oneliner to start the install.sh script:

+`wget https://raw.githubusercontent.com/Spectrum75/nmg/refs/heads/main/install.sh && chmod +x install.sh && ./install.sh`

+## Uninstallation:

+Run `uninstall.sh` and proceed with the prompts.